jamesabel/awsimple/README.md

 - `awsimple` does not provide cost monitoring hooks

 - `awsimple` does not provide all the options and features that the regular AWS API (e.g. boto3) does

+## Contributing

+Contributions are welcome, and more information is available in the [contributing guide](CONTRIBUTING.md).